AI & Privacy

 Solar (10.7B Parameters)

-Upstage's efficient model using Depth Up-Scaling.
+Upstage's efficient model using innovative Depth Up-Scaling, outperforming models up to 30B parameters.

 Key Specifications: